Lectures on LHC Physics: QCD

-The incoming and outgoing flow we compute from the history of the $(x,t)$ evolution.
-At this stage our picture becomes a little subtle; the way we define the path between two splittings in Figure~\ref{fig:qcd_tx} it can enter and leave the square either vertically or horizontally, but we have to decide which we choose.
-If we define a splitting as a vertical drop in $x$ at the target value $t_{j+1}$ an incoming path hitting the square at some value $t$ can come from any $x$ value above the square.
+We compute the incoming and outgoing flows from the history of the $(x,t)$ evolution.
+At this stage our picture becomes a little subtle; the way we define the path between two splittings in Figure~\ref{fig:qcd_tx} it can enter and leave the square either vertically or horizontally.
+Because we do not consider the movement in the $(x,t)$ plane continuous we can choose this direction as vertical or horizontal.
+Because we want to arrive at a differential equation in $t$ we choose the vertical drop, such that the area the incoming and outgoing flows see is given by $\delta t$.
+If we define a splitting as such a vertical drop in $x$ at the target value $t_{j+1}$ an incoming path hitting the square at some value $t$ can come from any $x$ value above the square.
 Using this convention and following the fat solid lines in Figure~\ref{fig:qcd_tx} the vertical flow into (and out of) the square $(x,t)$ square is proportional to $\delta t$

 where $\delta t$ is the size of the interval covered by the virtuality value $t$.
 We use the definition of a \underline{convolution} The outgoing flow we define in complete analogy, again leaving the infinitesimal square vertically.
-Following the fat solid line in Figure~\ref{fig:qcd_tx} the outgoing flow is also proportional to $\delta t$
+Following the fat solid line in Figure~\ref{fig:qcd_tx} it is also proportional to $\delta t$

 The $y$ integration, unlike the $z$ integration for the incoming flow is not a convolution.
 This integration appears because we do not know the normalization of $\hat{P}(z)$ distribution which we interpret as a probability.
 The reason why it is not a convolution is that for the outgoing flow we know the starting condition and integrate over the final configurations; this aspect will become important later.
-Combining Eq.(\ref{eq:flow_in}) and Eq.(\ref{eq:flow_out}) we can compute the change in the parton density of the quarks as
+Combining Eq.\eqref{eq:flow_in} and Eq.\eqref{eq:flow_out} we can compute the change in the parton density of the quarks as

 again assuming $f(x)=0$ for $x>1$, strictly speaking requiring $\alpha_s$ to only depend on $t$ but not on $z$, and using the specifically defined \underline{plus subtraction} scheme